How to Match Blazers and Shirts

 Some really cool patterns…

-Here’s another checkedwith a simple :
+Here’s another checked blazer with a simple white shirt: